Parveshdhull/alertbot/README.md

 # alertbot - Organized Reminder App

-Simple program to create reminders and send desktop notifications or slack alerts.
+Simple program to create reminders and send slack alerts or desktop notifications

 ## Features
 - Very easy to create new reminders